bakame-php/period-visualizer/README.md

  last        [=====]
 ~~~

-The `ConsoleOutput::display` or `ConsoleOutput::render` methods excepts a tuple as its unique argument where:
+The `ConsoleOutput::display` methods excepts a tuple as its unique argument where:

 - the first value of the tuple represents the label name
 - the second and last value represents a `Period` or `Sequence` object.